wgottwalt/asix88179_88178a/README.md

 drivers have some performance issues on ARM, the transmit performance is quite low.
 It is about 9-13 MiB/s on low-end and middle-end ARMs (Cortex-A7/A53) and up to 20 MiB/s on really high-end ARMs (Cortex-A15/A72) while hitting full 38 to 39 MiB/s on x86.
-This issue can be seen in USB 2.0 mode happens with the mainline driver and the Vendors own driver.
+This issue can be seen in USB 2.0 mode and happens with the mainline driver and the Vendors own driver.

 So I started to write my own driver for this hardware (call asix_gbit), based on the mainline, vendor and generic usbnet drivers.
 During my work on this I also